-3.6 Weights and Response Rates for the Self-Administered Questionnaire
+3.7 Weights and Response Rates for the Self-Administered Questionnaire

-For analytic purposes, a single person-level weight variable, SAQWT14P, has been provided for use with the data obtained from the Self-Administered Questionnaire (SAQ).
-This questionnaire was administered in Panel 19 Round 2 and Panel 18 Round 4 and was to be completed by each adult (person aged 18 or older) in the family.
+For analytic purposes, a single person-level weight variable, SAQWT14F, has been provided for use with the data obtained from the Self-Administered Questionnaire (SAQ).
+This questionnaire was administered in Panel 19, Round 2 and Panel 18, Round 4 and was to be completed by each adult (person aged 18 or older) in the family.
 Thus, the target population for the SAQ is adults in the civilian, noninstitutionalized population at the time data were collected for Rounds 2/4 (generally speaking, the fall of the year in question).

-The weight variable was developed by first adjusting for questionnaire non-response.
-Variables used in the nonresponse adjustment process were region, MSA status, family size, marital status, level of education, health status, health insurance status, age, sex and race/ethnicity.
+The final full-year person-level SAQ weight for 2014 was constructed as follows.
+First, the weight variable was developed by adjusting for questionnaire non-response.
+Variables used in the nonresponse adjustment process were region, MSA status, family size, marital status, level of education, health status, health insurance status, age, sex, and race/ethnicity.
 Then the weights were raked to Current Population Survey (CPS) estimates corresponding to December 2014 (the same source of control figures used for the full year person weights).
-The variables used to form control figures were region, MSA status, age, sex, and race/ethnicity, as were used for the full year person weights.
-The only difference was that age categories were developed after excluding ages under 18 since only adults were eligible for the SAQ.
+The variables used to form control figures (region, MSA status, age, sex, and race/ethnicity) are the same variables that were used for the full year person weights.
+The only difference was that age categories were developed after excluding ages under 18, since only adults were eligible for the SAQ.
+The two raking efforts were used for the 2014 Consolidated file in order to maintain consistency with how the sample weights were computed in previous years.